Developer Guide

 This section describes some noteworthy details on how certain features are implemented.

-Add Feature
+Add Person Feature

 Key Components